- Why won't my dachshund lose weight?

 When it comes to losing weight, it is not enough to reduce the quantity of food.
 What you must look for is the quality of the food your Dachshund is ingesting.

 If you buy your dog food at a pet store, be a smart label reader.
 Look for foods that contain a generous amount of meat, fiber, and more natural ingredients.
-Alternately, you can make dog food at home after consulting the vet about the right kind of diet.
+Alternatively, you can make dog food at home after consulting the vet about the right kind of diet.

 Some Dachshunds are sensitive to some foods and/or need supplementation.
 Talk to your vet about good-quality supplements for your pet.